 The Land of Hope

-On Sunday I heard someone quote a version of Psalm 18:8-9 that’s used by Paul in Acts 2:25-26 to make a point.
-The Message broadens the essence of David’s song of trust in God even further, “I saw God before me for all time.
+This verse finds a different voice in The Message, “I saw God before me for all time.
 Nothing can shake me; he’s right by my side.
 I’m glad from the inside out, ecstatic; I’ve pitched my tent in the land of hope” (Acts 2:25-26 MSG).
-What captures my imagination in this translation is the idea of pitching our tent in the “land of hope”, especially when we grieve.
+What is the land of hope?
+Where is the land of hope?
+How do we pitch our tent in the land of hope when we grieve the death of one we love?

-I went to Target over the weekend to get a small cooler – I didn’t find exactly what I was looking for, but the search took me through the department with all the camping gear.
-It was fully stocked because it’s that time of year - the adventure of the great outdoors beckons.
-And even though I’m not a camper, I was dazzled by the array of equipment and accessories and gadgets that make pitching a tent look like a lot of fun.
-There was a recent article in the newspaper about the sharp increase in those who go camping on vacation.
-I wonder if it’s in the “land of hope”.
+I went to a big box store one weekend to get a cooler for a road trip.
+Though I did not find exactly what I was looking for, the search took me through the department for camping gear.
+I am not a camper but was dazzled by the array of equipment, accessories, and gadgets displayed to make pitching a tent look like fun.
+A recent newspaper article reported a sharp increase in the number of people who go camping on vacation.
+I wondered about their destination—the land of hope?

 Now hope that is seen is not hope.
 For who hopes for what is seen?
 But if we hope for what we do not see, we wait for it with patience.